Game Preview: Condors at Canucks, 7 p.m.

 ROAD WARRIORS

-Eight of the final 10 games in March will be on the road for the Condors.
-Bakersfield is 16-10-0 away from Mechanics Bank Arena this season and 14-10-4 at home.
+Seven of the final nine games in March will be on the road for the Condors.
+Bakersfield is 17-10-0 away from Mechanics Bank Arena this season and 14-10-4 at home

 PACIFIC TIGHTENING UP